-Qatari president of PSG under investigation in France for graft: source
+Qatari president of PSG under investigation in France for graft

 The indictment handed to judges on Monday and seen by Reuters accuses Diack and his son, Papa Massata Diack, of bribe-taking and money laundering.

-France’s financial prosecutors allege that a company belonging to Papa Massata received $3.5 million from Oryx Qatar Sports Investments, just one of several multi-million dollar payments received by the Diacks.
+France’s financial prosecutors allege that Pamodzi Sports Consulting, a company belonging to Papa Massata, received $3.5 million from Oryx Qatar Sports Investments, just one of several multi-million dollar payments received by the Diacks.

 A source familiar with the matter said Oryx Qatar Sports Investments had undertaken to pay $32.5 million for the commercial rights to the 2017 championships of which a fraction was paid upfront as a non-refundable deposit.
 The full amount was conditional on Qatar winning the bid, the source said.